stacks-network/docs/_develop/vote-blockstack.md

    <img src="images/de-profile.png" alt="">

-   When you authenticate, Democracy Earth sends a validation email the email address associated with your Blockstack ID.
+   When you authenticate, Democracy Earth sends a validation email to the email address associated with your Blockstack ID.

 6. Go to your mailbox.
 7. Locate the email that was sent to you.